peterrosenthal/ctd-fwd/process/project-2/README.md

 So our state is:

+- Whether or not a profile card has been selected yet (this determines whether the first or second view is shown)
-- The profile card selected
+- The profile card which has been selected (this determines what information is shown during the second view)
+- Whether or not the person is typing (this is the action that causes profile information to fill out during the second view)

 ### Team Members
 For this project, Bella Colosimo and I are partnering up.
 We have a lot of experience as partners in the past, and we have relatively similar skillsets, so we prefer to leverage our combined knowledge rather than divide and conquer.
-Nonetheless, we are required to say that we are dividing and conquering for the sake of the assigment.
-So *if* division were to take place during this project, it would be as follows: Bella would mostly take responsibility for creating the static app (milestone 2), and the visual design of the project, though Peter has they're hands in both of those things as well, and Peter would take responsibility for adding state and reactivity to the application, and the possibility of expanding the application beyond the MVP, though Bella has her hands in all of those things as well too.
+Nonetheless, a little bit of divide and conquer has to happen to get the project done with our varying schedules.
+A very not strict breakdown would be as follows: Bella would mostly take responsibility for creating the static app (milestone 2), and the visual design of the project, though Peter has they're hands in both of those things as well, and Peter would take responsibility for adding state and reactivity to the application, and the possibility of expanding the application beyond the MVP, though Bella has her hands in all of those things as well too.